 It’s not a one-size-fits-all exercise.
 You want to set up a recognition program that will offer different rewards for different occasions.
 Not only do you want to have a solid recognition scheme in place, but you will also want to build a supportive atmosphere that encourages your employees to do their best.
 Ask your employees what they want, and decide from there what it is you can deliver.
 Here are a few examples:

-One of the most common reward schemes set out by companies is a tangible reward for good work, such as receiving a gift card for a local restaurant or a voucher for a free coffee.
+One of the most common staff reward schemes set out by companies is a tangible reward for doing a great job, such as receiving a gift card for a local restaurant or a voucher for a free coffee.

 How often would you actually say thanks to one of your colleagues or employees?
 Verbal praise can make a bigger difference than you think, and you should never underestimate how powerful a simple ‘well done’ can be!
 It’s a genuine form of appreciation, and the best way to do it is by explaining what you’re thankful for.